DinoChiesa/jwt-webtool/README.md

 * The support for key-encryption algorithms is incomplete.
 Missing are:
   AES based key-wrapping algorithms, and direct keys.

+* When using ECDH encryption, the tool always chooses the P-256 curve.

 * It is not possible to use an x509v3 certificate for the source of the public key.